Deciding to study abroad is a big decision both personally and financially.

 One of the main reasons to study abroad is the standard of teaching, as it may be higher than in your home country.
 Having access to a higher level of education can help you in your chosen career, meaning studying abroad could be great value for money.

-Having the option to study abroad also means a wider pool of universities to pick from.
+Having the option to study abroad also means a wider pool of universities and programs to pick from.
 If you know the type of undergraduate or postgraduate program you want to study, you can find universities that are world-renowned in that subject, and not be limited by what’s available in your country.

 Applying for further study

 Completing a degree abroad can be a real testament to your academic merit.
 If you’re looking to do a higher degree, studying abroad can help boost your application and personal statement, showing your dedication to your chosen subject.

 The international academic community is an important aspect of research, so having studied in a different country means you will have international connections and fresh ideas on topics; this can be appealing to universities looking for master’s degree or PhD candidates.